 The National Association of the Remodeling Industry (NARI) is the only association dedicated solely to the remodeling industry: contractors, manufacturers, and supply chain partners.
 NARI's core purpose is to advance and promote the remodeling industry through professionalism, programming, and education.
 NARI members are committed to integrity, high standards, a Code of Ethics, training, market recognition, and increased profitability.

-NARI members gather for education and training and social events.
-Networking opportunities include:
+NARI members gather together for education, training, and social events.
+Opportunities include: